francoism90/hub/docs/podman/README.md

 It is possible to use [Let's Encrypt](https://doc.traefik.io/traefik/https/acme/), or use your [own certificate](https://doc.traefik.io/traefik/https/tls/).

-The given configuration assumes you use a generated certifcate by [mkcert](https://github.com/FiloSottile/mkcert), and run Hub in a homelab.
+The given configuration assumes you use a generated certifcate by [mkcert](https://github.com/FiloSottile/mkcert), and you run Hub in a homelab.

 Adjust the environment files in `~/.config/containers/systemd/traefik/config`, and make sure `podman.socket` is enabled: